 Civil law n.
 1. The body of law dealing with the rights of private citizens in a particular state or nation as distinguished from criminal law, military law or international law.
 The American Heritage Dictionary.

 A civil action in court is one whose aim is to protect a private, civil right or to obtain a civil remedy.
 Civil cases usually involve family issues such as divorce or child custody, or disputes over contracts or personal injury claims.
 The vast majority of civil court cases are heard in District Court.

-The state is divided into 40 districts with 235 District Court judges who hear more than two million cases each year.
+The state is divided into 40+ districts with 270 District Court judges who hear more than 2 million cases each year.
 A jury may be requested for the trial of a civil case before a district court judge.

 Please read the Frequently Asked Questions section for information on what to do once you arrive at the courthouse.